Assisting with Complex Divorce Circumstances in Gillette & Newcastle

 - Bank accounts

 Our Gillette high-asset divorce lawyers can help you understand what to expect from the divorce process.
 We are skilled negotiators and will aggressively advocate for your best interests in settlement or trial.
 We have a team of trusted professionals ready for when we need business and property appraisals, valuations of assets, and advice regarding tax implications of divorce outcomes.

 Trust Our Dedicated Family Lawyers

 Dealing with divorce is incredibly difficult—when complications arise, such as high-value assets, the process can become even more complex, lengthy, and expensive.
 If you’re currently dealing with a high-asset divorce, our firm is here to provide you with the strong representation and compassionate guidance you need.
-Attorney Alex Berger works exclusively in family law for his private practice so you can rest assured that you are getting the personalized and proficient legal services you deserve.
 Our attorneys can provide answers to your questions and will work to help you understand your various legal options to protect your future.